allthingsmeng/resume/index.md

 ##Work Experience

-Aug 2012 — present
-**Michelle Meng : Freelance / Independent**
-Upon graduation, I have taken on clients to provide freelance design work that vary from identity, branding, animation, and signage.

-Oct 2011 — present
-**Swank Cocktail & Coffee Club**
-Being a bartender I have learned to attain information quickly, deal with a variety of clientele, and work under pressure; all of which I apply to my design work.

 Mar 2014 — Jul 2014
 **TEDP: Tenderloin Economic Development Project**
 As their Social Media / Marketing Communications Specialist & Graphic Designer, I redesigned their website, logo, took photographs, and maintained their social media networks and online presence.
 I also served as a community advocate with Mid-Market tech companies and Tenderloin business owners, and in turn successfully developed *Tasting the Tenderloin* - a series of lunches held at restaurants within the neighborhood.
 Attendees and sponsors came from One Kings Lane, PeerSpace, Spotify, Square, WeWork, and Zendesk.

+Aug 2012 — present
+**Michelle Meng : Freelance / Independent**
+Upon graduation, I have taken on clients to provide freelance design work that vary from identity / branding, animation, and signage.

+Oct 2011 — present
+**Swank Cocktail & Coffee Club**
+Being a bartender, I have learned to attain information quickly, deal with a variety of clientele, and work under pressure; all of which I apply to my design work.

 Jun 2011 — Aug 2011
 **BLAP Productions**